osghaffar/osghaffar.github.io/cogsci.md

 ---
 Research, articles & discussion.
 [Under construction]

-Studying the brain and how it functions may provide us with not only answers for artificial intelligence, but a closer look into who and what we are.
+Studying the brain and how it functions may provide us with not only answers for artificial intelligence, but a closer look into what we are.

 Points of interest: